Nithanaroy/GeoReachRecommender/README.md

 - Start Python Flask server
 - Perform Queries!

-Before we begin, rename `secrets_template.py` to `secrets.py` and fill in your values.
+Before we begin,

+- Rename `secrets_template.py` to `secrets.py` and fill in your values.
 Otherwise the code will not run.
+Remember to submit this file also to your hosting server (manually if required) as this not included as part of your GIT repo
+- Include the project in `PYTHONPATH` by `export PYTHONPATH=${PYTHONPATH}:/<YOUR_PATH>`

 ###Import data into MongoDB and Neo4J
 ####Mongo Setup